azurebigcompute/BigComputeLabs/Remote Visualization Labs/README.md

 You can access Azure via <a href="https://portal.azure.com">https://portal.azure.com</a>.
 You may have a subscription already.
 If not, you can sign up for a subscription.

 ### 2.2 Create a VM (Linux)
+If using the Azure CLI, you can use a command like:

+	az vm create --name vizlinux --resource-group hpclab --image OpenLogic:CentOS:7.4:7.4.20180118 --size Standard_NV6 --storage-sku Standard_LRS --generate-ssh-keys –o table

 ### 2.3 Login to VM
+You can log in to the VM with SSH.

 ## 3. Configuring the GPU